 In all Delaware state courts, there are generally four phases of litigation: pleadings, discovery, trial and judgment.

-Litigation in Delaware is typically commenced by filing a complaint electronically.
-A complaint must contain '(1) a short and plain statement of the claim showing that the pleader is entitled to relief and (2) a demand for judgment for the relief to which the party deems itself entitled'.
-After filing the complaint, service of the complaint and a summons must be made on the defendant.
-The defendant must generally respond to the complaint within 20 days of service.
-In the Superior Court, civil cases are subject to compulsory alternative dispute resolution.
-This means that before a civil case can go to trial in the Superior Court, the parties must attempt to resolve their dispute through arbitration, mediation or neutral assessment.
+Litigation in Delaware is typically commenced by filing a complaint electronically.32 A complaint must contain '(1) a short and plain statement of the claim showing that the pleader is entitled to relief and (2) a demand for judgment for the relief to which the party deems itself entitled'.33 After filing the complaint, service of the complaint and a summons must be made on the defendant.34 The defendant must generally respond to the complaint within 20 days of service.35 In the Superior Court, civil cases are subject to compulsory alternative dispute resolution.36 This means that before a civil case can go to trial in the Superior Court, the parties must attempt to resolve their dispute through arbitration, mediation or neutral assessment.37

-As under the Federal Rules, the scope of permissible discovery in Delaware state courts is broad; parties may obtain discovery regarding any matter, not privileged, which is relevant to the subject matter involved in the pending action, whether it relates to a claim or defence.
-Many types of discovery are authorised: depositions, written interrogatories, production of documents or electronically stored information, permission to enter upon land for inspection, physical and mental examinations, and requests for admission.
-Delaware state courts have discretion to limit the scope of discovery if, for example, it is unreasonably burdensome.
+As under the Federal Rules, the scope of permissible discovery in Delaware state courts is broad; parties may obtain discovery regarding any matter, not privileged, which is relevant to the subject matter involved in the pending action, whether it relates to a claim or defence.38 Many types of discovery are authorised: depositions, written interrogatories, production of documents or electronically stored information, permission to enter upon land for inspection, physical and mental examinations, and requests for admission.39 Delaware state courts have discretion to limit the scope of discovery if, for example, it is unreasonably burdensome.40

 Delaware state courts have recognised the importance of electronic discovery.
-Effective 1 January 2013, the Court of Chancery amended its discovery rules to specifically address electronically stored information (ESI).
-Opposing parties and their counsel should confer regarding the preservation of ESI early in the litigation and attorney oversight of the identification and preservation processes is very important.
+Effective 1 January 2013, the Court of Chancery amended its discovery rules to specifically address electronically stored information (ESI).41 Opposing parties and their counsel should confer regarding the preservation of ESI early in a litigation and attorney oversight of the identification and preservation processes is very important.
 In EORHB, Inc v.
-HOA Holdings, LLC, the Court of Chancery directed parties to use technologies such as 'predictive coding' to select documents for production when a large quantity of electronically stored documents is involved.
+HOA Holdings, LLC, the Court of Chancery encouraged parties to use technologies such as predictive coding to select documents for production where a large quantity of electronically stored documents was involved.42

-Delaware has an adversarial system of trial in which the opposing parties have the responsibility and initiative to find and present proof.
-Lawyers are expected to act as zealous advocates for their clients' positions.
-In particular, courts view adequate cross-examination as critical.
-Trials are presided over by a single judge and, in some instances, may be before a jury in addition to a judge.
-In the Superior Court, any party may demand a trial by jury of either six or 12 jurors.
-In the Court of Chancery, however, there are no juries, and a party therefore does not have a right to a trial by jury.
-In jury trials, jurors make findings of fact while judges make findings of law.
-In non-jury trials, judges make findings of both fact and law.
+Delaware has an adversarial system of trial in which the opposing parties have the responsibility and initiative to find and present proof.43 Lawyers are expected to act as zealous advocates for their clients' positions.44 In particular, courts view adequate cross-examination as critical.45 Trials are presided over by a single judge and, in some instances, may be before a jury in addition to a judge.
+In the District Court and Superior Court, a party may demand a trial by jury.46 In the Court of Chancery, however, there are no juries, and a party therefore does not have a right to a trial by jury.47 In jury trials, jurors make findings of fact while judges make findings of law.48 In non-jury trials, judges make findings of both fact and law.49

-If a party receives an adverse final determination in a civil action in Superior Court or the Court of Chancery, that party has an absolute right to appeal the determination to the Delaware Supreme Court.
-Subject to certain rules, a party may seek an interlocutory appeal to the Delaware Supreme Court, which has discretion over whether to accept such appeal.
+If a party receives an adverse final determination in a civil action in Superior Court or the Court of Chancery, that party has an absolute right to appeal the determination to the Delaware Supreme Court.54 Subject to certain rules, a party may seek an interlocutory appeal to the Delaware Supreme Court, which has discretion over whether to accept such appeal.55

 iii Class actions

 Delaware courts allow class actions.
-In considering a motion for class certification, the court first considers whether the moving plaintiff has demonstrated numerosity of the potential class, commonality of claims, typicality of claims, and adequacy of the class representative.
-The moving plaintiff must also show one of the following factors:
+In considering a motion for class certification, the court first considers whether the moving plaintiff has demonstrated numerosity of the potential class, commonality of claims, typicality of claims and adequacy of the class representative.56 The moving plaintiff must also show one of the following factors: